To paraphrase a certain horror icon, let’s play a game.

 Once you have a list of backlinks in any of this software, they will be scored, and you can begin to make a determination about which backlinks you want to keep.
 Some software, including all those mentioned here, even help you compile the disavow list so that all that remains to be done is for you to download it.

 Actually distancing yourself – and your website – from these spam links is something that you’ll need to do yourself, via your Google Webmasters dashboard.
 The good news is that this process is fairly straightforward.
 Note though; you’ll never get a message from Google telling you what they thought of your list, you’ll simply have to run another backlink check in a few weeks to determine if the bad links have been removed.

 So how do you prevent bad backlinks from being associated with your website in the first place?
 Some precautions are easy to take.
 Don’t ever buy links, and be careful where you agree to have backlinks placed.
 As sites improve their placement in the SERPs, others take notice of this, and they will contact you asking for a link and offering one in return.

 This is where you need to proceed with extreme caution.
 Check out the website – including its Domain Score – and determine whether 1) it makes sense and 2) if the site is a reputable one.
 Only if this is the case should you proceed.

 As for preventing spam backlinks placed as part of a negative SEO campaign, there is, sadly, no super shield that can keep them at bay.
-However, a regular link audit – along perhaps with the implementation of a link monitoring tool like Monitor Backlinks will help you catch any spam backlinks placed by others fast so you can deal with them right away.
+However, a regular link audit – along perhaps with the implementation of a link monitoring tool like Linkody and other Monitor Backlinks will help you catch any spam backlinks placed by others fast so you can deal with them right away.